Music Monday: September 29, 2025

 What is worse than a dream that does not come true?

 I don’t think anyone tells the stories of those haunted by broken dreams better than Springsteen does.
 The movie concert was the first time I ever saw him sing on a stage and I still remember every second of that performance.
-Today’s hauntingly beautiful song is the title track from his only double album-which was released 40 years ago today-October 17, 1980.
+Today’s heartbreakingly beautiful song is the title track from his only double album-which was released 40 years ago today-October 17, 1980.
 I have written this before and will continue until I take my last breath: Bruce Springsteen’s music saved me like no one else’s.
 I owe him everything and “it’s a debt no honest man can pay”.
 Swoon.

 Bruce No Nukes